1800 Capped Bust to Right Half Eagle

 Description

 The 1800 Capped Bust to Right Half Eagle is a Gold Half Eagle produced at the Philadelphia Mint as part of the Capped Bust to Right Half Eagles 1795-1807 series.
-With a mintage of 37,628, this is a scarce issue.
-The obverse features Liberty facing right wearing a cloth cap (pileus), while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
-Designed by Robert Scot.
+With a mintage of 37,628, this is a less common issue.
+The obverse features Liberty facing right wearing a cloth cap (pileus) and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1795-1798) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1795-1807).
+Continued production with the heraldic eagle reverse.
+Die varieties are actively collected.
+Estimated market value ranges from $6.2K to $51K depending on grade and condition.
 Struck in 91.7% gold, 8.3% copper, weighing 8.75 grams, 25 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8082.
-The Capped Bust Right Half Eagle ($5 gold) was the first gold coin struck at the U.S. The 1798 small eagle is a famous rarity.
-The Bass-Dannreuther reference catalogs numerous die varieties.
-These coins represent the very beginning of American gold coinage.

 External References